vipexv/vipexv/README.md

 ## Contact

 To reach out to me, you have two options: either through the issues section of the selected repository or via Discord.
-My Discord user tag is `vipex.v`, or you can join the support server by clicking [here](https://discord.gg/xkS3Y5zV7c).
+My Discord username is `vipex.v`, or you can join the support server by clicking [here](https://discord.gg/xkS3Y5zV7c).

+Keep in mind that the username is below the display name in discord, please do not confuse it with the username.